Configuring an Application

 $ git commit --allow-empty -m "Clearing Drycc cache"

-$ git push drycc # (if you use a different remote, you should use your remote name)
+$ git push drycc # (use your remote name if different)

 $ drycc config unset DRYCC_DISABLE_CACHE